OpenEvalProject/evals/manuscripts/elife-101236/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/101236/elife-101236-fig7-v1.jpg)

 **Figure 7.:** (A) Western blot analysis showing reduced expression of ACVR2A, SMAD4, SMAD1/5, pSMAD1/5/9, TCF7L1, and TCF7L2 in PE placental tissues compared to normotensive controls.
 GAPDH was used as a loading control.
 Densitometric analysis quantifying protein expression levels is shown in the accompanying bar graphs.
 Data are presented as mean ± SD (n = 10 for each group).
 Statistical significance was determined using a two-tailed Student’s t-test (****p < 0.0001).
 (B) Schematic illustration of the proposed mechanisms by which ACVR2A regulates trophoblast cell function in normal and pre-eclampsia conditions.
 (Colors: green indicates normal conditions and functional pathways, while red highlights abnormalities or disrupted pathways in pre-eclampsia.
 Arrows: solid dark brown arrows: normal signaling pathways and interactions.
 Bold red arrows: disrupted or abnormal signaling pathways in pre-eclampsia.)
 In normal placentas, ACVR2A activates the SMAD1/5-SMAD4 axis, promoting trophoblast invasion, migration, and spiral artery remodeling via the TCF7/c-JUN pathway.
-In pre-eclampsia, reduced ACVR2A expression impairs SMAD signaling, leading to downregulation of TCF7 and its downstream targets (e.g., CCND1 and JUN), contributing to poor placentation. (draw by FigDraw).Figure 7—source data 1.Figure 7A western blot (labelled).Figure 7—source data 2.Figure 7A western blot.Figure 7—source data 3.Figure 7A western blot.
+In pre-eclampsia, reduced ACVR2A expression impairs SMAD signaling, leading to downregulation of TCF7 and its downstream targets (e.g., CCND1 and JUN), contributing to poor placentation. (draw by FigDraw).

 These findings support the hypothesis that reduced ACVR2A expression is associated with altered TCF7/c-JUN pathway activity in PE placental tissues.
 These findings further illuminate the intricate mechanisms by which ACVR2A regulates the biological functions of trophoblast cells.
 In conclusion, the diminished expression of ACVR2A significantly influences the proliferation, invasion, and migration of trophoblastic cells in women with PE.